Tahrunessa Abdullah: Bangladesh era

-From the beginning Abdullah and her colleagues "found misinformation about rural women to be extraordinarily pervasive and persistent."
-Abdullah's own early studies of village women were just the beginning; the most fundamental area of misinformation concerned the daily activities of the women.
-Previous researchers who had questioned male villagers about women had been told they work at "nothing" and know "nothing."
+From the beginning Abdullah and her colleagues found "misinformation about rural women ... to be extraordinarily pervasive and persistent".
+The most fundamental area of misinformation concerned the daily activities of the women.
+Researchers who questioned male villagers about women had been told they work at "nothing" and know "nothing".
 Rural women were consequently perceived by all levels of society as ignorant, superstitious and without much work except cooking, cleaning and childbearing.
-Since the urban elite responsible for economic planning was given to understand that women did no agricultural work'and certainly they appear in the fields only under conditions of the most desperate poverty'women were consistently omitted from planning objectives.
+Since the urban elite responsible for economic planning was given to understand that women did no agricultural work (and certainly most appear in the fields only under conditions of the most desperate poverty), women were consistently omitted from planning objectives.